 This cosy cottage has an entrance hall which leads into a light and airy open plan living area with breathtaking views across the valley, a view that is optimised from the galleried bedroom.

-Outside you can sit and enjoy the views across the valley, or perhaps take in the antics of the resident chickens and the owner’s donkeys.
+Outside you can sit and enjoy the views across the valley, or perhaps take in the antics of the resident chickens, donkey's and the owner’s retrievers.

 A perfect rural retreat, yet close to popular villages where you can enjoy the local rural life.